speechbrain/speechbrain/recipes/DNS/enhance/spectral_map/train/README.md

 # SpeechEnhancement with the DNS dataset (spectral map).
 This folder contains the scripts to train a speech enhancement system with spectral map.
+You can download the dataset from here: https://github.com/microsoft/DNS-Challenge

 # How to run
 python train.py train/params_CNNTransformer.yaml